 I usually carry a leather shoulder bag to work because I like that I can bring it on the subway without worrying about bumping my backside into an unassuming stranger.
 Without my laptop and various pens/pencils/chargers that I bring with me to the office every day, my backpack is left free for whatever extracurricular uses I want!
 I take it on weekend trips with me because it’s the perfect size for a few changes of clothes, an extra pair of shoes, and my travel-sized accessories.
 The oversized pocket in the front makes storing small items like my bobby pins and toothbrush easy so they won’t get lost.
 This past October, I took it on a spooky camping trip to Salem, Massachusetts, and it proved to be the one of the best travel companions with me that weekend!- Morgan McMullen, Art Director

 I use my backpack for days spent on site.
 I’ve gotta have my glasses at all times, ’cause what you can’t see can hurt you.
 I use my notebook to collect streams of consciousness, keys for storage units and, of course, my trusty Netflix player, commonly known as a MacBook, for entertainment.
 Not pictured: Topo Chico because I drank it.- Chris Schuett

 Matcha gives me energy throughout the day, and I keep Mario Badescu’s rose water facial spray for even more of a pick-me-up.
-Last but not least, I carry my phone with me everywhere to stay on top of nonstop e-mails.
-While my phone has certainly seen better days, its resilience and perserverance never fail to inspire me – Susanna Friedman, Style Editor
+Last but not least, I carry my phone with me everywhere to stay on top of non-stop emails.
+While my phone’s screen has certainly seen better days, its resilience and perserverance never fails to inspire me – Susanna Friedman, Style Editor

 Visit Rivendell Mountain Works for a pack of your own.